-Mehreen Murtaza will fill Manchester Art Gallery’s ground floor gallery with living plants for a new work exploring plant communication and consciousness.
-Through in-depth research, Murtaza has developed a unique narrative and sound installation which will blur the boundaries between plant neurobiology, science fiction, philosophy and spirituality to create a space that is neither fiction nor non-fiction.
+Mehreen Murtaza has filled Manchester Art Gallery’s ground floor gallery with living plants for a new work exploring plant communication and consciousness.
+Through in-depth research, Murtaza has developed a unique narrative and sound installation which blurs the boundaries between plant neurobiology, science fiction, philosophy and spirituality to create a space that is neither fiction nor non-fiction.

 Find out more about the South Asia art and culture programme 2017-18